AhmedMLabib/admin-dashboard/README.md

 # Admin Dashboard Template - Demo Version

+This demo is **read-only** and intended to showcase the template.
+You cannot save changes.
+To use the full template, please download the full source code here: [Full Template on Gumroad](https://alabib.gumroad.com/l/xspwhhm)

 This is a **demo version** of the Admin Dashboard Template hosted on GitHub.
 It allows you to preview the layout, components, and responsiveness before using or purchasing the full source code.

 ---